TheStrandTitan/learning-app/README.md

 * Display an image on the main project screen.
 One image should be static and saved on the project, the other should be a URL-based image.

-   Current Status: Two images are added, planning to keep one as the static image and find another one to add in a URL at a later time.
+   Current Status: One static image can be displayed but I have commented out that portion of the code for now.
+The other image has been added via a URL in the .env folder and displays on the page correctly.
+Not sure if I need to add in anything else besides that but it works for now at least...

 * Use craco with this project and integrate it into the project.